 Who We Are

-Founded in 2006, Edible Schoolyard New Orleans (ESY NOLA) changes the way kids eat, learn, and live at five (5) FirstLine public charter schools in New Orleans.
-Our goal is to improve the long-term well being of our students, families, and school community.
-We do this by integrating hands-on organic gardening and seasonal cooking into the school curriculum, culture, and cafeteria programs.
-ESY NOLA involves students in all aspects of growing, harvesting, preparing and enjoying food together as a means of awakening their senses, cultivating a school environment that promotes a sense of pride and responsibility for our land and natural resources, and developing a love of fresh, seasonal foods.
+Founded in 2006, Edible Schoolyard New Orleans (ESY NOLA) changes the way children eat, learn, and live at five (5) FirstLine public charter schools in New Orleans.
+Our goal is to empower generations of New Orleans children to build and maintain healthy relationships with food, themselves, the natural world and their community.
+We involve students in all aspects of growing, harvesting, preparing and enjoying food together as a means of awakening their senses, cultivating a school environment that promotes a sense of pride and responsibility for our land and natural resources, and developing a love of fresh, seasonal foods.

-Edible Gardening: Teaching kids how to grow their own food
+Edible Gardening: Teaching children how to grow their own food

 Through hands-on gardening classes tied to life science lessons, students experience the joys and hard work of growing their own food right on their very own school campuses.
 Our largest edible garden is 1/3 of an acre at Green Charter School, and we have gardens at each of our five school sites.

-Kitchen Programming: Teaching kids how to prepare and enjoy the food they grow
+Kitchen Programming: Teaching children how to prepare and enjoy the food they grow

-We have helped transform FirstLine Schools’ daily breakfast, lunch and snack offerings from a highly-processed traditional school food menu to one that incorporates daily fresh fruit and vegetables, salad bars, home-cooked entrees and increased whole grain offerings.
+Cafeteria Meals Program We have helped transform FirstLine Schools’ daily breakfast, lunch and snack offerings from a highly-processed traditional school food menu to one that incorporates daily fresh fruit and vegetables, salads, home-cooked entrees and increased whole grain offerings.
 We are teaching our students how to eat and appreciate nutritious, delicious seasonal foods.

 Community and Family Programming: Fun for Everyone!